TomVincentUK/snompy/docs/guide/index.rst

   * Sample, tip, incident and scattered light:

-    * Effective polarisability scatters near-field into far-field
+    * Dipole formed by the coupled tip and sample scatters near-field into far-field
     * Far-field factor from sample

 * Specifying samples in pysnom

   * Samples are layered and extend infinitely
   * Sample object can be specified by eps_stack, t_stack
   * Sample object returns quasistatic reflection coefficients
   * Sample object can be specified by beta_stack
-    * eps or beta can be different shapes: produces expected shape for output
+  * eps or beta, and t can be different shapes: produces expected shape for output
   * Sample can calculate far-field Fresnel reflection for different angles, but needs to be told k_vac
   * Can also give k_vac as an argument at initialisation, as it doesn't usually change
   * Bulk samples can be made easily using :func:`pysnom.sample.bulk_sample`.

 .. toctree::
    :maxdepth: 1